 Florida’s 1915(c) waiver application reflected the State’s goals for the number of participants selecting “self-direction” as starting at 300 in Year 1 and increasing to 500 for each of the last 3 years of the Waiver.98

-The Florida Legislature has specified the minimum services that LTC Plans must provide, and the state contract requires that MCOs Plans also include four (4) additional services: adult companion care; attendant nursing care; assistive care and homemaker.99
+The Florida Legislature has specified the minimum services that LTC Plans must provide.
+The state contract requires that MCO Plans also include four (4) additional services: adult companion care; attendant nursing care; assistive care and homemaker.99

 A complete list of the services is included in the Appendix, and each service is also briefly described in the LTC Rule.100

 Plans must offer all listed services.
 None of these services has a limit or cap, beyond the requirement that the service be “medically necessary.”